-Palazzo Pitti derives its name from its original owner, Luca Pitti.
+Palazzo Pitti derives its name from the original owner, Luca Pitti.
 The banker commissioned the elaborate home in 1458.
 A century later, it was sold to the Duke of Florence, Cosimo I de’ Medici.
 He expanded the mansion into a palace in order to accommodate his guests.
 The extravagant property remained the Medici family residence until the dynasty ended in 1737.
 Today, Pitti Palace is home to the city’s largest museum of Renaissance and modern art.
 You can also see the royal apartments where the Medici family lived.
 And do not miss the Boboli gardens in back.